curl/curl/docs/cmdline-opts/data-binary.md

 If you start the data with the letter @, the rest should be a filename.
 `@-` makes curl read the data from stdin.
-Data is posted in a similar manner as --data does, except that newlines and carriage returns are preserved and conversions are never done.The use of the exclamation mark and minus is also analogous to --data.
+Data is posted in a similar manner as --data does, except that newlines and carriage returns are preserved and conversions are never done.
+The use of the exclamation mark and minus is also analogous to --data.

 Like --data the default content-type sent to the server is